 Whidbey Island Conservation District provides a variety of publications and resources to Whidbey Island landowners interested in conserving their natural resources.
 Explore the subject tabs below, and stop by our office to check out a more comprehensive Resource Library.

 Welcome to WICD's newsletter.
 The Conservation Connection is your gateway into what WICD has been up to, and relevant and real-time resources applicable to natural resource conservation on Whidbey Island.
 We hope you enjoy reading about WICD's projects and events, as well as other news, and we encourage you to subscribe to receive the newsletter and other resources sent directly to you by email.

 Current Issue: July 2019

 You can pick up a print copy at our District office.
 To view current and past issues digitally, and to access an archive of past Conservation Connection newsletters, click here & be sure to subscribe here.

 Created in 2013, the Weed Bulletin has grown to include now a quarterly (4X per year) publication available to all island residents, developed in partnership between WICD and the Island County Noxious Weed Program.
 The seasonal focus of the bulletin is intended to help highlight the most important noxious weeds for landowners to look out for that season.

-Current Issue: Weeds of Spring 2019
+Current Issue: Weeds of Summer 2019

 To sign up to receive the weed bulletin, or for more information about Island County Noxious Weed Resources, and an archive of past Weed Bulletins, click here.